farmera/sare_grant/kites_balloons_drones.md

 and become firmly established as a new norm in agriculture.

 #### Summary
-Small and large growers alike can benefit from the steep reduction in price and complexity of these UAVs.
-With these tools growers can acquire valuable forms of data as needed and suit these to their specific needs.
-[Kites, balloons, single or dual camera systems are good for some things not good for others.]
+Small and large growers alike can benefit from the steep reduction in price and complexity of UAVs.
+With such tools growers can acquire valuable forms of data as needed and suit these to their specific needs.
+[Kites, balloons, single or dual camera systems are good for some things not good for others but they are a leveling force in technology that will allow smaller growers to compete more effectively.]

 ###### References